A Digital and Compact High-Precision Locking System for Pulse Laser Repetition Frequency: Implementation and Performance

 Data were collected for two hours both before and after locking.
 The results are displayed in Fig.\ref{fig:laser_lock}.
-The left figure shows the laser's frequency offset before and after locking, demonstrating a significant reduction in frequency fluctuations once locked.
-On the right, the figure presents the Allan deviation, where the laser's short-term Allan deviation at 1 second improved from $6.05 \times 10^{-8}$ before locking to $1.04 \times 10^{-11}$ after.
-For long-term stability, the laser achieved a stability of $1.12 \times 10^{-12}$ at an averaging time of 10 seconds after locking, a substantial improvement from the before-locking stability of $1.51 \times 10^{-7}$.
-Additionally, the right figure shows the noise floor of the phase noise analyzer used in the measurement, as well as results obtained by measuring two different atomic clocks with the same nominal stability.
-The locked laser exhibited short-term stability comparable to that of the atomic clock, while its long-term stability exceeded that of the atomic clock.
+The Fig.\ref{fig:laser_lock}(a) shows the laser's frequency offset before and after locking.
+The STD of the laser before locking is 45.55 Hz RMS, while the frequency fluctuation stabled at 0.43 mHz RMS after locking, demonstrating a significant reduction in frequency fluctuations once locked.
+On the right, the Fig.\ref{fig:laser_lock}(b) presents the Allan deviation, where the laser's short-term Allan deviation at 1 second improved from $6.05 \times 10^{-8}$ before locking to $1.04 \times 10^{-11}$ after.
+For the averaging time of 10 seconds, the laser achieved a stability of $1.12 \times 10^{-12}$ after locking, a substantial improvement from the before-locking stability of $1.51 \times 10^{-7}$.
+Additionally, the Fig.\ref{fig:laser_lock}(b) shows the noise floor of the phase noise analyzer used in the measurement, as well as results obtained by measuring two different atomic clocks with the same nominal stability.